History of Western civilization: United States in the interwar years

-Europe in the inter-war years
+Europe in the interwar years

 Europe was relatively unstable following World War I. Although many prospered in the 1920s, Germany was in a deep financial and economic crisis.
 Also, France and Britain owed the U.S. a great deal of money.
 When the United States went into Depression, so did Europe.
 There were perhaps 30 million people around the world unemployed following the Depression.
 Many governments helped to alleviate the suffering of their citizens and by 1937 the economy had improved although the lingering effects of the Depression remained.
 Also, the Depression led to the spread of radical left-wing and right-wing ideologies, like Communism and Fascism.

-In 1919-1921 Polish–Soviet War took place.
+In 1919–1921 Polish–Soviet War took place.
 After the Russian Revolution of 1917 Russia sought to spread communism to the rest of Europe.
 This is evidenced by the well-known daily order by marshal Tukhachevsky to his troops: "Over the corpse of Poland leads the road to the world's fire.
 Towards Wilno, Minsk, Warsaw go!".
 Poland, whose statehood had just been re-established by the Treaty of Versailles following the Partitions of Poland in the late 18th century achieved an unexpected and decisive victory at the Battle of Warsaw.
 In the wake of the Polish advance eastward, the Soviets sued for peace and the war ended with a ceasefire in October 1920.
 A formal peace treaty, the Peace of Riga, was signed on 18 March 1921.
 According to the British historian A. J. P. Taylor, the Polish–Soviet War "largely determined the course of European history for the next twenty years or more. [...]
 Unavowedly and almost unconsciously, Soviet leaders abandoned the cause of international revolution."
 It would be twenty years before the Bolsheviks would send their armies abroad to 'make revolution'.
-According to American sociologist Alexander Gella "the Polish victory had gained twenty years of independence not only for Poland, but at least for an entire central part of Europe.
+According to American sociologist Alexander Gella, "the Polish victory had gained twenty years of independence not only for Poland, but at least for an entire central part of Europe."

 In 1916, militant Irish republicans staged a rising and proclaimed a republic.
 The rising was suppressed after six days with leaders of the rising being executed.
 This was followed by the Irish War of Independence in 1919–1921 and the Irish Civil War (1922–1923).
 After the civil war, the island was divided.
 Northern Ireland remained part of the United Kingdom, while the rest of the island became the Irish Free State.
 In 1927, the United Kingdom renamed itself the United Kingdom of Great Britain and Northern Ireland.

-In the 1920s, the UK granted the right to vote to women.
+In 1918, the UK granted the right to vote to women.